311 Toronto Non-Emergency Telephone Number

-Dixon Hall – a not-for-profit organization that is inclusive and responsive to the needs of seniors and adults living with disabilities or illness by providing programs and services to promote healthy and independent living.
-Telephone: 416-962-9449
+Dixon Hall Not-for-profit organization that is inclusive and responsive to the needs of seniors and adults living with disabilities or illness by providing programs and services to promote healthy and independent living.

 VHA Home HealthCare – a service providing extreme cleaning and a volunteer support hoarding program.
 Free for eligible people living in Toronto.
 Call 416-489-2500 ext.
 4192 You can purchase Extreme Cleaning for help with one-time heavy-duty cleaning.
 Funding may be available for this service.
 City of Toronto criteria for funding: People who are vulnerable, low income tenants under threat of eviction due to the unsanitary condition of their home.